Updated for 2024. Now includes nursing internships abroad!

 Who can go?

 Nursing professionals can put their expertise to great use overseas through organizations like Maximo Nivel, which offers nursing placements in Latin America.
 If you’re interested in affordable volunteering options, we recommend checking out Volunteering Solutions which desperately needs nurses and nursing students in Sri Lanka.
-Unlike most volunteer programs, Agape is really unique in that they offer comprehensive trip insurance for only $12 per week, making them one of the most affordable volunteer programs in the world.

 Ready to go?

 Here are just a few organizations providing much-needed healthcare to medically underserved communities worldwide–read on to find the right nursing program for you!